 The early 2000s brought yet another change in consumer trends with the increased desire for specialty items and experiences from customers when visiting the farm.
 In the summer of 2002, Rendleman Orchards Farm Market was opened to provide customers with a true destination on their visit to the orchard and a way to purchase our fresh fruits and vegetables alongside many other featured family recipe and specialty products.
 To continue supporting consumer demands, Rendleman Orchards implemented GAP (Good Agricultural Practices) to become food safety and traceability certified beginning in 2010.
 The farm was one of two in the state of Illinois to begin completing the rigorous food safety audits by this time.

 In 2013, Wayne’s wife, Michelle, joined the family business full-time.
-Since then, the farm market has not only expanded in product offerings and customer reach, but also with a second location in Cape Girardeau, Missouri, plus the addition of several signature seasonal events and U-Pick pumpkins and sunflowers.
+Since then, the farm market has not only expanded in product offerings and customer reach, but also with a second location in Cape Girardeau, Missouri, plus the addition of several signature seasonal events and U-Pick pumpkins, sunflowers, and zinnias.
 Also, to accommodate the continuing seasonal labor struggle, the farm has began using the H2-A government program to secure labor so that the farm can continue supporting the delicate hand-harvest method that produces such quality fruits and vegetables.

 Currently, Wayne and Michelle have assumed primary leadership of the farm.
 They are the sixth generation of Rendlemans to work this farm with their daughters, Hilary and Audrey.